indeedeng/proctor/README.md

 # Proctor
-Proctor-Webapp-Public is a Java web application that uses the [Proctor-Webapp-Library](https://github.com/indeedeng/proctor-webapp-library) to manipulate and view Proctor definitions.
+Proctor-Webapp is a Java web application that uses the [Proctor-Webapp-Library](https://github.com/indeedeng/proctor-webapp-library) to manipulate and view Proctor definitions.

 # Features:
 - Create/View/Edit/Delete Proctor definitions